mietek/halcyon-website/pages/tutorial/index.md

 In this step, Halcyon tries to restore the tutorial app’s install directory.
 This fails, and so Halcyon falls back to building the app:

-1. First, the existing GHC and Cabal directories are reused, and the app’s _sandbox directory_ is restored next.
+1. First, the existing GHC and Cabal directories are reused, and the app’s _sandbox directory_ is restored.

 2. Next, Halcyon restores the app’s _build directory,_ and performs an incremental build.

-3. Finally, a new install directory is prepared and archived, and the app is installed.
+3. Finally, the app’s new install directory is prepared and archived, and the app is installed.

-Halcyon determines which sandbox to use by calculating a _constraints hash_ of the version constraints declared by your app.
-Similarly, the version of GHC to use is implied by the `base` package constraint:
+Halcyon determines which sandbox archive to restore by calculating a _constraints hash_ of the version constraints declared by your app.
+Similarly, the correct version of GHC to use is implied by the `base` package constraint:

 ```
 $ grep -E '^base-' .halcyon/constraints